-MYTILENE 2014
+MYTILENE

-This work is addressed to all people who with one way or another are educators including parents and the effort is to establish a framework of scientific basis, according to the equilibrium rules in Nature to help advance education in the 21st century.
-The focus in this work is human mind because all human actions and resulting human behaviour are initiated and executed through human mind.
-Furthermore, human mind is hosted within human brain, a neuron based structure, and neuron networks, as they are simulated in a computer system, are studied to understand how human brain works.
-A basic function of neurons is that they hold programming instructions, which are capable to perform data processing, forming a computer system with parallel architecture.
-Such programming instructions, which may be called genetic software are developed through pregnancy to run most vital organs of human body and to initiate the mind -talent- process and the motion process.
-Therefore, mind and motion genetic software are developed continuously through the life of a person and education is approached as the effort to develop a virtuous mind with optimum constructive performance, being able to defend any external programming invasion such as propaganda and brain wash for destructive purposes.
+This work is addressed to all people who with one way or another are educators including parents and the effort is to establish a framework of scientific basis, according to the equilibrium rules of Nature to help advance education in the 21st century.
+The focus of this work is the human mind because all human actions and resulting human behaviors are initiated and executed through the human mind.
+Furthermore, the human mind is hosted within the human brain, a neuron based structure, and neuron networks as they are simulated in a computer are studied to understand how the human brain works.
+A basic function of neurons is that they hold programming instructions, which are capable to perform data processing, forming a parallel computer system architecture.
+Such programming instructions which may be called genetic software are developed through pregnancy to run most vital organs in the human body and to initiate the mind -talent- process and the motion process.
+Therefore, mind and motion software are continuously developed through the life of a person, thus education is approached as the effort to develop a virtuous mind with optimum constructive performance, being able to defend any external programming -propaganda- invasion for destructive purposes.